kiasaki/blog/content/pages/consulting.md

 ## What I expect from you

-First and foremost the kind of engagements I take are short but intense, meaning you will need to have someone from your team available to collaborate with so I can ask questions, bounce ideas and make decisions.
-Given that you can provide me with someone like that, we should be able to achieve great results.
+First and foremost the kind of engagements I take are short but intense, meaning you will need to have someone from your team available for me to collaborate with.
+You need someone I can ask questions to, bounce ideas with and make decisions fast.
+Given that you can provide me with someone like that, we should be able to achieve great results together.

-I charge premium rates but deliver premium service, for a defined clientele, and will come on-site if needed (it's preferable) if you understand that, we should get along.

 ---

+## Rate and availability

+My next availability is: **February 2016**

+My rate is **$6,000 per week**.
+I bill weekly for projects with vague requirements but try and bill a fixed price when projects have clear requirements.

+---

 ## Ready to launch your MVP or ship that big feature?

-Contact me by email ([frederic@gingras.cc](mailto:frederic@gingras.cc)) so we find a time to talk.
-We'll see if there is a good fit for the service I can provide you.
+Send me an email at ([frederic@gingras.cc](mailto:frederic@gingras.cc)) and we'll find time for a chat.
+That first call will really be about getting to know what your needs are and seeing if I am the right person for you.
+Talk to you soon!